 This rule applies at all levels of the game.
 For example, halftime at the FIFA World Cup lasts for 15 minutes in both the men’s and women’s game.

 And halftime in college soccer lasts for 15 minutes.

 In the above quote, I have highlighted the fact that the rules say that the halftime break shouldn’t exceed 15 minutes.
 This means that although the players are entitled to take a full 15-minute break, the referee may restart the game sooner than this if both team’s players are on the field and ready to go.

-However, I have to say that in my experience, it is very rare for the referee to restart the game before the allocated 15 minutes has passed.
+However, I have to say that in my experience, it is very rare for the referee to restart the game before the allocated 15 minutes have passed.

 If anything, most teams try and push the time longer if they can!
-Most teams want to take full advantage of the 15 minutes they are permitted and enjoy the benefits of halftime that we’ll look at in the next section.
+Most teams want to take full advantage of the 15 minutes they are permitted and enjoy the benefits of halftime, which we’ll look at in the next section.